17 zip codes·Updated June 2026

 No state income tax, strong job growth, and rents that vary dramatically by neighborhood.
-Half the city moved here for the bachelorette parties and never left — now they need apartments.
+Half the city moved here for the bachelorette weekends and never left.
 The other half works in healthcare.
 Both groups pay rent.

 Median Asking Rent